top of page

 3. Federal Health Professions Student Loan

-In cases where the calculation indicate that a student has received loan funds in excess of what they have earned based on enrollment, those excess funds will be subject to repayment according to the terms of the promissory note governing the funds.
+In cases where the calculation indicates that a student has received loan funds in excess of what they have earned based on enrollment, those excess funds will be subject to repayment according to the terms of the promissory note governing the funds.
 Since ICO students are not eligible to receive Federal Title IV grants, only loans are subject to repayment for unearned aid.

 Post Withdrawal Disbursement